Would you want your doctor to prescribe a drug even though she did not know how it would affect you?

 The issue is not a new one, and in fact AARP has been working on it for some time.
 Several years ago, AARP’s Public Policy Institute proposed a set of policy solutions to address the issue.
 Finally, things are moving forward and improvements are now taking place.

-Limited Scope—with Broader Impact.
 While related only to cancer therapies, the FDA’s recommendations are likely to substantially increase participation of older adults in clinical trials.
-Beyond caner trials, they provide a template that can be applied more broadly to clinical trials in other areas of medical research.
+Beyond cancer trials, they provide a template that can be applied more broadly to clinical trials in other areas of medical research.

 Broader application of these guidelines would expand the range of clinical research that includes older adults.
 This would make the research results more relevant to clinical practice in real-world settings—where many patients are older and sicker than those currently enrolled in most clinical trials.